shashankbairagi/multi_calculators/README.md

 ## 📃 Application introduction

-!!!
-Code may not be used for profitable commercial purposes without the author's permission.

 Welcome to Multi-Calculator!
 It integrates multiple practical functions to provide you with all calculation and conversion services you may need in your life.
 Let's take a look at the app: